 In 1913 Invergordon became a strategic base for the Royal Navy and the focus of activity in what has often been called the best natural harbour in Europe.
 In December 1915 the cruiser HMS Natal was hosting a reception for local dignitaries off Invergordon when, for reasons never satisfactorily explained, it blew up and capsized, with the loss of 400 lives.
 A memorial garden in the town recalls this tragic event.

 In 1931, rumours of planned pay cuts of up to 25% led to a concerted mutiny among the crews of all the Royal Navy ships based at Invergordon.
 The admiralty had to back down and reduce the size of the proposed cuts.
 The naval base closed in 1956, but large tank farms to the east of the town indicate its continuing role as a naval refuelling station.

 Since then, Invergordon has seen another industry boom and decline.
-Although the oil rig fabrication yards to the east, at Nigg, are now little used, Invergordon itself remains an important centre for the maintenance of rigs, and a number which have been mothballed can usually see in a line along the Cromarty Firth: and those actually undergoing work dominate the town.
+Although the oil rig fabrication yards to the east, at Nigg, are now less used than they were, Invergordon itself remains an important centre for the maintenance of rigs, and a number which have been mothballed can usually see in a line along the Cromarty Firth: and those actually undergoing work dominate the town.